 - 1. Remove all layers. - 2.
-In the Main Display, select the Tools -> Station Model Template menu item. - 3.
+In the Main Display, select the Tools -> Layout Model Editor menu item. - 3.
 In the editor, select File -> New and enter in "Dewpoint Depression" for the name of the layout. - 4.
 Click on "123 Value" and click in the middle of the layout.
 The Properties Dialog box will pop up. - 5.
 In the Parameter field, enter in: =T-TD - 6.
 Change the Foreground Color to green, and click OK.

 - 7. Add a Temperature and Dewpoint Temperature values in the appropriate locations.
 Do this by clicking the "123 Value" and clicking on the appropriate location on the layout.
 Enter T as the Parameter.
 Do the same for dewpoint temperature, with TD as the Parameter. - 8.
 Click on "Text" and click below the dewpoint depression.
 In the Parameter field, enter: ID - 9.
 In the editor select File -> Save and then close the window. - 10.
 Load the most recent surface hourly data into the Field Selector. - a.
-In the Data Sources tab of the Data Explorer, use the adde.ssec.wisc.edu Server, the RTPTSRC Dataset, the SFCHOURLY -REAL-Time SFC Hourly Point Type and the most recent time.
-Click Add Source. - b.
+In the Field Selector tab of the Data Explorer, select the SFCHOURLY Data Source. - b.
 In the Fields panel, select Point Data, with the Point Data -> Point Data Plot display type. - c.
-In the Layout Model tab in the lower right corner, change the model to "Dewpoint Depression <local>". - d.
+In the Times tab, use the dropdown menu to select Use Selected and choose the most recent time. - d.
+In the Layout Model tab in the lower right corner, change the model to "Dewpoint Depression <local>".
 Click Create Display.